Chapter 9 Workflow Analysis

 Therefore, declaring the code snippet used to load our custom functions in the analysis scripts (or in the Rmarkdown file) following a more explicit approach is preferable (see “Trick-Box: Using .Rprofile” below for a good tip).

-A good tip is to use the .Rprofile to run all commands and set options required to work on the analysis development.
+to run all commands and set options required to work on the analysis development.
 By doing this we can automate all those processes routinely done at the beginning of each session allowing us to jump straight into the development workflow without wasting time.

 Common routine processes are loading our custom functions, loading required packages, and specifying preferred settings.
-For example, a possible .Rprofile may look like,
+For example, a possible .Rprofile

 #---- .Rprofile ----#